 Members shall take steps for collecting, reviewing, recording, and making available current and planned capabilities of observing systems.

-Note: Information on observing system capabilities is in the form of metadata and is to be made available for global compilation according to the provisions of section 2.5 of this Manual.
+Note: Information on observing system capabilities is in the form of metadata and is to be made available for global compilation according to the provisions of section 2.5.

 3) The critical review